-This commemoration has been organized by a committee comprising members of the Art, Anthropology and History departments, the office of Student Wellness Services, Center for Africana Studies, and Burritt Library.
-It is sponsored by: Department of History, Department of Anthropology, Man Enough Support Initiative, Center for Africana Studies, Office of Institutional Advancement, CCSU Alumni Association, and CCSU Foundation, Inc.
+This commemoration has been organized by a committee comprising members of the Art, Anthropology, and History departments, the Office of Student Wellness Services, Center for Africana Studies, and Burritt Library.
+It is sponsored by the Department of History, Department of Anthropology, Man Enough Support Initiative, Center for Africana Studies, Office of Institutional Advancement, CCSU Alumni Association, and CCSU Foundation, Inc.